Fast Reconfiguration for Programmable Matter

 The path $\pi$ from $r$ to $p$ in the SP-tree uses the same or a subset of the directions of $\sigma$, and thus the cone of $p$ contains the direction towards $q'$.
+Contradiction. \end{proof}

-Contradiction. \end{proof} We now extend this solution to arbitrary simply-connected particle systems using the shortest-path map $\SPM(r)$.
+We now extend this solution to arbitrary simply connected particle systems using the shortest-path map $\SPM(r)$.
 The SP-tree constructed by the algorithm above contains exactly the particles of the visibility region $R_0$ of $\SPM(r)$.
 As any shortest path from a window particle to $r$ passes through the root of that window, any window incident to $R_0$ forms a single branch of the SP-tree.
 To continue the growth of the tree in the remainder of $\PC$, we extend the cone of valid directions for the root particles of the regions of $\SPM(r)$ by $120^\circ$.
 A particle $p$ can detect whether it is a root of an $\SPM(r)$-region by checking its local neighborhood.
 Specifically, let the parent of $p$ lie in the direction of the port $i+3$.
-If (1) the cone assigned to $p$ by its parent is $[i-1,i]$ (or $[i,i+1]$), (2) the neighboring node of $p$ in the direction $i+2$ (or $i-2$) is empty, and (3) the node in the direction $i+1$ (or $i-1$) is not empty, then $p$ is the root of an $\SPM(r)$-region, and thus $p$ extends its cone to $[i-1,i+2]$ (or $[i-2,i+1]$) (see Figure~\ref{fig:cones} (middle)).
+If (1) the cone assigned to $p$ by its parent is $[i-1,i]$ (or $[i,i+1]$), (2) the neighboring node of $p$ in the direction $i+2$ (or $i-2$) is empty, and (3) the node in the direction $i+1$ (or $i-1$) is not empty, then $p$ is the root of an $\SPM(r)$-region, and thus $p$ extends its cone to $[i-1,i+2]$ (or $[i-2,i+1]$) (see Figure~\ref{fig:cones} (right)).
 Note that an extended cone becomes a $180^\circ$-cone.